Last updated : 22/11/2022

 I was sort of “questionned” by an annoying young police officier who probably wanted a bribe.
 If it happens to you, speak louder english and someone else should rush to push the bad cop away.

-Deportation : The entire Balkar population has been deported in 1944 by the orders of Stalin.
+Deportation : The entire Balkar population was deported in 1944 by the orders of Stalin.
 They have been accused of collaboration with the Nazis and were sent to Kazakhstan and Kyrgyztan.
 The name of the Kabardino – Balkarian Autonomous Soviet Socialist Republic was changed into the Kabardin Autonomous Soviet Socialist Republic, as if Balkar people never existed.

 They were allowed to come back to their homeland in 1957 during the Khruchtchev’s De-Stalinisation of the USSR.